Viviane Obenauf

 Viviane Obenauf (born 25 October 1986) is a Brazilian former professional boxer who competed from 2014 to 2019.
 She has challenged three times for world titles; the IBO female lightweight title in 2017; the IBF female super featherweight title in 2018; and the IBO female super featherweight title in 2019.

+In 2022, Obenauf was convicted of murder in the violent assault of her 61-year-old husband.

 Professional career

 Lightweight

-Obenauf made her professional debut on 21 April 2014 at the EXPO Thun in Thun, Switzerland, scoring a four round unanimous decision victory over Amra Okugic.
+Obenauf made her professional debut on 21 April 2014 at the EXPO Thun in Thun, Switzerland, scoring a four-round unanimous decision victory over Amra Okugic.

 In her eleventh fight, with a record of 9–1 (2 KO), she faced former Olympic gold medalist Katie Taylor on 10 December 2016 at the Manchester Arena, Manchester, in Taylor's second professional bout.
 The fight was televised live on Sky Sports Box Office as part of the undercard for the Anthony Joshua vs. Éric Molina heavyweight world title fight.
 Obenauf lost via points decision over six rounds.
 Obenauf attempted to establish herself as the aggressor from the opening bell, but the former Olympic champion used her defence to evade Obenauf's attacks and began stalking her around the ring while staying behind the jab, fighting in spurts and landing combination punches to the head and body.
 In the second round, Obenauf touched the canvas as the result of a counter left hook, but immediately rose to her feet to protest the referee scoring a knockdown.
 Obenauf had a moment of success in the third, catching Taylor with a right hook and a straight left that sent her opponent stumbling off-balance.
-In the fourth, Obenauf was on the receiving end of Taylor’s sharp jabs and fast combinations.
+In the fourth, Obenauf was on the receiving end of Taylor's sharp jabs and fast combinations.
 Taylor began landing her speedy combinations with more frequency in the fifth, a round which saw Obenauf receive a cut above the left eye from an accidental clash of heads.
 A bloodied Obenauf saw out the final bell in round six to receive the second defeat of her professional career.

 Her next fight came on 25 March 2017, against Maja Milenkovic at the Congress Center in Interlaken, Switzerland.
 Obenauf won the fight with an eighth round technical knockout (TKO) to capture the vacant WBF International female lightweight title.

 Three months later, she fought undefeated former WBO interim super featherweight champion Ewa Brodnicka on 24 June 2017, at the Ergo Arena in Gdańsk, Poland.
 Obenauf suffered the third defeat of her career, losing via split decision over ten rounds, with two judges scoring the bout 96–93 and 95–94 in favour of Brodnicka while the third scored it 95–94 to Obenauf.

 After winning her next two fights, she then fought undefeated British prospect Chantelle Cameron on 2 December 2017, at the Leicester Arena in Leicester, England, for the vacant IBO female lightweight title.
 Obenauf lost the fight via sixth round corner retirement (RTD) after Obenauf's corner withdrew her from the contest between rounds, suffering the first stoppage loss of her career.